 This paper analyzes different ways of collocating deep learning model training on NVIDIA GPUs.
 Specifically, we investigate the strengths and limitations of the new MIG technology in contrast to the older methods.
 We characterize the performance of the above-mentioned collocation methods on an A100 GPU.
 We diversify our workload by considering three datasets (ImageNet, ImageNet64x64, Cifar10) representing different sizes (large, medium, small).
-Furthermore, we acknowledge that the current deep learning landscape employs a wide variety of model architectures.
-We investigate two popular convolutional models (ResNet, EfficientNetv2) and one transformer model (CaiT).
-Additionally, we collocate a recommender model with a vision model
+Furthermore, we

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than the author(s) must be honored.
+Permission to make digital or hard copies of all or part of this work for 42 personal or classroom use is granted without fee provided that copies 43 are not made or distributed for profit or commercial advantage and that 44 copies bear this notice and the full citation on the first page.
+Copyrights 45 for components of this work owned by others than the author(s) must 46 be honored.
 Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific 47 permission and/or a fee.
 Request permissions from permissions@acm.org.
-EuroMLSys '24, April 22, 2024, Athens, Greece
+48 EuroMLSys '24, April 22, 2024, Athens, Greece 49

-$\circledast$ 2024 Copyright held by the owner/author(s).
+^{© 2024} Copyright held by the owner/author(s).
 Publication rights licensed to ACM.